Denmark: Government services and politics

 Politics in Denmark operate under a framework laid out in the Constitution of Denmark.
 First written in 1849, it establishes a sovereign state in the form of a constitutional monarchy, with a representative unicameral parliamentary system.
 The monarch officially retains executive power and presides over the Council of State (privy council).
 In practice, the duties of the monarch are strictly representative and ceremonial, such as the formal appointment and dismissal of the Prime Minister and other Government ministers.
-The Monarch is not answerable for his or her actions, and their person is sacrosanct.
+The monarch is not answerable for their actions, and their person is sacrosanct.
 Hereditary monarch King Frederik X has been head of state since 14 January 2024.

+The Danish political system, which emphasises broad consensus, is used by American political scientist Francis Fukuyama as a reference point for near-perfect governance; his phrase "getting to Denmark" refers to the country's status as a global model for stable social and political institutions.